-The SASC works on a number of issues affecting SAS doctors.
+SASC UK works on a number of issues affecting SAS doctors.
 View the key issues the committee is working on.

 Regional SAS committees meet four times a year throughout the country.
 Find out when the next meeting is in your region.

-View a list of regional Staff, Associate Specialists and Specialty Doctors Committees including names of members.
+View a list of regional SAS committees including names of members.

 The SAS doctor survey was undertaken to give us evidence on the most important issues that face SAS doctors.
 Read the key findings of the 2015 survey.

-The SASC conference 2016 took place on 24 May at BMA House, London.
-The theme was 'Leadership and Autonomy'.
-See the highlights.
+The SASC conference takes place every May at BMA House, London.
+See the highlights of our last conference.